scheuerell-lab/lab-meeting/2021/12-01/README.md

 # USGS/CRU

-* Mark finished a report for the CRU DEI committee that summarizes a national poll on mentoring needs of unit staff; some of the biggest needs are:
+* Mark finished a report for the CRU DEI committee that summarizes a national poll on mentoring needs of unit staff; some of the most popular topics are:
     * imposter syndrome, burnout, work-life balance
     * confronting bias, DEIJ outreach & broader impacts, fostering an inclusive environment & developing a lab culture